watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/watsonx_discovery_install_and_setup.md

   oc -n $WA_NAMESPACE patch wa $WA_INSTANCE --type='merge' -p='{"configOverrides":{"webhooks_connector":{"extra_vars":{"TRUST_ALL_CERTIFICATES":true}}}}'
   ```
   Please wait a few minutes for the `wa-webhooks-connector` pod to restart.
 Once the pod has restarted successfully,
   TLS connections between your Elasticsearch service and wxA have been enabled.

+  This approach is not recommended for production use, especially for applications that involve sensitive data,
+  because it introduces a security risk.
+It configures wxA always to trust that all services it connects to through
+  search integrations or custom integrations are the services they expect to be at the IP addresses configured in the integrations.
+  Option 2 below eliminates this risk by using a certificate to security verify that the Elasticsearch service you are
+  connecting to is the one configured your assistant to connect to.

 #### Option 2: Add Elasticsearch's CA certificate to wxA's truststore
 * Define wxA namespace and resource name as environment variables, for example,